-Jonathan Sargant has been at Knole since early 2008, when he joined the team as Community Learning Officer.
-His work is to make links with the local community and people who, in various ways, find it difficult to be involved at Knole, especially through learning in all its forms.
+Jonathan Sargant worked at Knole from 2008, when he joined the team as Community Learning Officer.
+His role was to make links with the local community and people who, in various ways, find it difficult to be involved at Knole, especially through learning in all its forms.

 Forging links with the wider community

 Integrating Knole better into the life of Sevenoaks

 So I went out and talked to as many people in as many organisations as I could think of, and tried to find ways that we could work together for the benefit of people in Sevenoaks.

 And I suppose the most long-term successful of those are with the Mind art group, which I will just explain: the lady at Mind, Gill Whiting, she’s the Community Liaison Officer and she’s also an art therapist, so she had just started up this art therapy group and I said “Why don’t you come and do it at Knole every fortnight?”
 Because we were also trying to work out at the time how much we would charge to hire the education room, and the figure we came up with was £2 per person per hour, or half that for charities – and we got that from another property who did it on that basis.
 So that’s what they did, and then when the Orangery became open – because previously it had just been for children’s lunches, schools that kind of thing – they were able to do art exhibitions there.